ma921/COBOL/README.md

-# COBOL: Collaborative Bayesian Optimization with Labelling Experts (COBOL)"
+# COBOL: Collaborative Bayesian Optimization with Labelling Experts

 This repository contains the Python code that was presented for the following paper.